cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 gaiacli keys add <account_name>
 ```

 Next, you will have to create a passphrase to protect the key on disk.
-The output of the above command will contain a _seed phrase_.
-Save the _seed phrase_ in a safe place so that in case you forget the password, you could eventually regenerate the key from the seed phrase with the following command:
+The output of the above
+command will contain a _seed phrase_.
+It is recommended to save the _seed phrase_ in a safe
+place so that in case you forget the password, you could eventually regenerate the key from
+the seed phrase with the following command:

 ```bash
 gaiacli keys add --recover